kalpanajha/8086assign1/DataEntryAnalysis.md

 4. Some of the data provided are in red-color, whereas others in black.
 Its not listed anywhere why these data are in different color.
 5. The units for some of the data measurements are not provided.
 6. The graphs doesn't provide any clear understanding of what they want to represent.
 Also, what the horizontal and the vertical axis represents are not labeled explicitly.
+7. According to the information provided about study the investigators wanted to examine the day-night distribution of 2 species of zooplankton across multiple years, however, the data provided doesn't mention whether the samples were collected during day time or night time.

 ## Suggestions ##

 1. All Columns should be labeled properly so that it is easy to understand what they represent.
 2. Explain why the datas are missing.
 3. Graphs should be plotted and labeled properly.
+4. Mention the time of the samples collected.